What are Some Alternative Words for Toilet and Where do They Come From?

 The jacks is Irish slang for toilet, derived from the older English word for toilet jakes.
 Jakes itself comes from ‘The John’ (see above).

-Sir John Harrington was the inventor of the forerunner to the first flushing toilet (known as the Ajax), so it’s only fitting that his first name should have become synonymous with the toilet.
+Sir John Harrington was the inventor of the forerunner of the first flushing toilet (known as the Ajax), so it’s only fitting that his first name should have become synonymous with the toilet.

 Shortly after devising the first flushing toilet, he released A New Discourse Upon a Stale Subject: The Metamorphosis of Ajax, a book which got him banished from the Royal court due to his sly digs at the Earl of Leicester and its talk of excrement poisoning the state.